Keeping Your Pup Calm and Safe from Fireworks This 4th of July

-- Jul 4
+- Jul 4, 2025

-- 5 min read
+- 7 min read

 As the 4th of July approaches, excitement fills the air.
 Fireworks explode in vibrant colors, and backyard barbecues bring together friends and family.
 But for many dogs, this festive holiday can turn into a nightmare filled with anxiety and fear.
-The loud blasts and bright flashes can change a celebratory night into a stressful experience for our furry friends.
+The loud blasts and bright flashes can change a celebratory night into a stressful experience for our dogs.

 Understanding Anxiety and Fear in Dogs